This chapter contains information about restricted licensing options for Oracle Exadata Database Machine.

 2.2 Trusted Partitions

-Exadata permits the use of Trusted Partitions, which allows you to use Oracle VM Servers or Oracle Linux KVM Servers to limit the number of Oracle processor software licenses required.
+Trusted Partitions allows you to use Oracle VM Servers or Oracle Linux KVM Servers to limit the required number of Oracle processor software licenses.

 When you use Trusted Partitions any Oracle software running in a VM only needs to be licensed for the number of cores assigned to that VM, subject to a minimum core requirement equal to Capacity on Demand.
 For example, consider an X8M-2 Quarter Rack database server that runs two databases, each in a 12-core VM, for a total of 24 licensed cores (the minimum is 14).
 Both databases also run options for Oracle Real Application Clusters (Oracle RAC) and Oracle Partitioning.
 The second database also runs the Oracle Advanced Security option.
 The required licensing must include 24 cores (12 processor licenses) of Oracle Database Enterprise Edition, Oracle RAC and Oracle Partitioning, and 12 cores (6 processor licenses) of Oracle Advanced Security option.